AmirMustafa/Authentication-with-Passport-JS-and-JWT/README.md

 6. Now try login using both the user i.e. amir and dharmendra.
 I have kept both the password as plain for testing.
 You can use bcrypt or other similar standards

-7. You can pass data in either of the formats i.e. url-encoded under body by providing key value pair or you can pass json text as shown in the below screemshots as json data.
+7. You can pass data in either of the formats i.e. url-encoded under body by providing key value pair or you can pass json text as shown in the below screenshots as json data.
 I am passing email and password.

+8. I have attached my postman's collection files for request checking